 2016 Top 100 Sustainable Destinations

-The full list of this year’s winners will be published shortly on the Green Destinations website.
+The full list of this year’s winners is available on the Green Destinations website.

 In order to see the city’s sustainable tourism initiatives in action, attendees were offered the opportunity to join one of four tours, each focusing on a different aspect of sustainable travel: Sustainable Mobility, Local Goods, Green Accommodation, and Social Responsibility.
 The tours started out with a scavenger hunt around the city and then took participants to visit various providers and see Ljubljana’s green initiatives in action.